HarbyElectro/CAE_GAN_Vectorization/README.md

   publisher    = {Springer Nature}
 }
 ```
-Contact
-For questions, research collaboration, or citation-related inquiries, please contact the repository maintainer.
 ---
 Acknowledgment
 This repository was developed as part of research on AI-guided visual data vectorization, efficient multimedia storage, and semantic retrieval using learned latent representations.